bushstas/classy-loader/README.md

 Adds needed addiotinal prefix to class name.<br>
 See the example with the Icon above.<br>
 Let's modify this a little bit.<br>
-Added prefix is a local prefix in relation to the Icon
+Added prefix is a local prefix in relation to the Icon.
 ```javascript
 render() {
   return (